jacobkap/crimebythenumbers/docs/example-project.md

 <img src="example-project_files/figure-html/unnamed-chunk-1-1.png" width="90%" style="display: block; margin: auto;" />

+## Reusing and modifying code

 One of the main benefits of programming is that once you write code to do one thing, it's usually very easy to adapt it to do a similar thing.
-Below I've copied some of the code we used above and changed only one thing - instead of looking at the column "victim_1_relation_to_offender_1" we're now looking at the column "offender_1_weapon".
+Below I've copied some of the code we used above and changed only one thing: instead of looking at the column "victim_1_relation_to_offender_1" we're now looking at the column "offender_1_weapon".
 That's all I did, everything else is identical.
 Now after about 30 seconds of copying and changing the column name, we have a graph that shows weapon usage changes from 2019 to 2020 instead of victim-offender relationship.

+This is one of the key benefits of programming over something more click intensive like using Excel or SPSS.^[I'm aware that technically you can write SPSS code.
+However, every single person I know who has ever used SPSS does so by clicking buttons and is afraid of writing code.]
+There's certainly more upfront work than just clicking buttons, but once we have working code we can very quickly reuse it or modify it slightly.

 ```r